yuchen-x/MacDeepMARL/README.md

 ![](https://github.com/yuchen-x/CoRL2019/blob/master/images/dec_buffer.png)

-A mini-batch of squeezed experience is then used for optimizing each agent's decentralized Q-net.
+A mini-batch of squeezed experience is then used for optimizing each agent's decentralized macro-action Q-net.

 Training in Three Domains (Single Run):
 - Capture Target